AdobeDocs/experience-manager-cloud-service.en/help/assets/translate-assets.md

 In Adobe Experience Manager Assets, multilingual assets are included in folders, where each folder contains the assets in a different language.

 Each language folder is called a language copy.
 The root folder of a language copy, known as the language root, identifies the language of the content in the language copy.
 For example, `/content/dam/it` is the Italian language root for the Italian language copy.
-Language copies must use a [correctly-configured language root](#create-a-language-root) so that the correct language is targeted when translations of source assets are performed.
+Language copies must use a [correctly configured language root](#create-a-language-root) so that the correct language is targeted when translations of source assets are performed.

 The language copy for which you originally add assets is the language primary.
 The language primary is the source that is translated into other languages.
 A sample folder hierarchy includes several language roots: